Field Notes

 The Problem CIP-105 Creates

 CIP-105 is well-intentioned.
-It asks SVs to lock 35–70% of their lifetime CC earnings to prove long-term commitment to the network.
+It asks SVs to lock a substantial share of their lifetime CC earnings — across seven thresholds up to 70% — to prove long-term commitment to the network.
 But it creates an immediate consequence: billions of CC will sit locked, illiquid, and economically inert.

 When an SV locks CC, that CC becomes frozen — it can't be moved, traded, or used.
 It earns nothing while locked except its role in maintaining SV Weight.
 It's dead capital from an economic perspective.